calebmshafer/itwin-viewer-proxy/proxy/README.md

-# Express Server
+# Proxy Express Server

 This Express Server acts as a proxy for calling the iTwin Platform from a specific iTwin Viewer.

-To configure a viewer for a localhost version of this backend, use the following settings
+To configure a viewer for a localhost version of this backend, use the following settings:

 ```json
 {